 Transmit Descriptor Tail (TDT): indicates the position to stop transmission, i.e. the first descriptor that is not ready to be transmitted, and that will be the next to be prepared.

-DPDK and packet processing
+DPDK and Packet Processing

 Linux pthreads

-Multithreading is the ability of a CPU (single core in a multi-core processor architecture) to provide multiple threads of execution concurrent.
+Multithreading is the ability of a CPU (single core in a multi-core processor architecture) to provide multiple threads of execution concurrently.
 In a multithreaded application, the threads share some CPU resources memory:

 CPU caches